Understanding the Predicate Offences to prevent money laundering

 • Transactions involving high-risk jurisdictions

-• No proper explanation for the source of the funds
+• No proper explanation for the Source of Funds

 • Inconsistency between the financial status and business or professional activities